furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

 :::{admonition} How do we check who is correct?
 :class: dropdown
 In many cases we can do a Monte Carlo simulation (at least to validate test cases).
-See the notebook [](/notebooks/Why_Bayes_is_better/bayes_billiard.ipynb) for an mplementation of this simulation.
+See the notebook [](/notebooks/Why_Bayes_is_better/bayes_billiard.ipynb) for an implementation of this simulation.
 The result?
 Bayes wins!!!
 :::

 Discussion points: